 Lectures happened on Mondays 10:45–12:45 and Fridays 15:45–17:45.
 They began on January 11th and ended on February 19th.
 All lectures were online (via Zoom).
 The sessions were recorded and they are now available on YouTube.

-The retake exam (rattrapage) will be on June 15th.
-It will consist in oral exams lasting around 30 minutes total per student.
-In-person sessions will be in the morning between 9AM and 1PM, in the Sophie Germain building, room 1014.
-Online sessions for students that cannot be physically present in Paris at that time will be in the afternoon.
-Individual students have been contacted for the organization.
-If you have not been contacted, please let me know as soon as possible!
+The retake exam (rattrapage) was be on June 15th.
+It consisted in oral exams lasting around 30 minutes total per student.
+In-person sessions were in the morning between 9AM and 1PM, in the Sophie Germain building, room 1014.
+Online sessions for students that cannot be physically present in Paris at that time were in the afternoon.

 I have written lecture notes which are available here.
 I also gave a similar course last year; you can in particular find past exams on that webpage.
 Grégory Ginot gave a course in 2017–2018–2019 on the same subject.
 You can find on his page his lecture notes, as well as past exercise sheets and exams.